 In Spain, he is called El Senor Santiago, the patron saint of horsemen and soldiers, and his great shrine at Santiago de Compostela in that country has been a place of pilgrimage for centuries.
 He is one of those that Jesus called Boanerges, “son of thunder”, the brother of John the Evangelist and the son of Zebedee the fisherman from Galilee.

 St. James the Greater and his brother John were apparently partners with those other two brothers, Peter and Andrew, and lived in Bethsaida, on the north shore of the Sea of Galilee.
-How and where James first met Jesus, we do not know; but there is an old legend that makes Salome, his mother, a sister of Mary, and if this were the case, he would have known Jesus from childhood.
+How and where James first met Jesus, we do not know; but there is an old legend that makes his mother, Salome, a sister of Mary.
+If this were the case, he would have known Jesus from childhood.

-Along with Peter and his brother John, James was part of the inner circle of Jesus, who witnessed the Transfiguration, were witnesses to certain of His miracles, like the raising of the daughter of Jairus, and accompanied Him to the Garden of Gethsemani.
-Like his brother, he was active in the work of evangelization after the death of Jesus, and one legend, very unlikely, even has him going to Spain after Jesus' resurrection.
+Along with Peter and his brother John, James was part of the inner circle of Jesus, who witnessed the Transfiguration, and were witnesses to certain of His miracles, like the raising of the daughter of Jairus, James accompanied Jesus to the Garden of Gethsemani.
+Like his brother, he was active in the work of evangelization after the death of Jesus, and one legend, while very unlikely, even has him going to Spain after Jesus’ resurrection.

 Excerpted from The One Year Book of Saints by Rev. Clifford Stevens.